-It happens a lot of time that some of the Windows system files get corrupted.
-This creates a hole inside the OS and leads to a mess at the end.
-Windows 10 has a very unique tool which helps the users to check for their corrupted or missing windows system files and also restores them to their previous states.
+It often happens that some of the Windows system files become corrupted.
+This creates a gap within the operating system and ultimately leads to a mess.
+Windows 10 has a unique tool that allows users to check for corrupted or missing system files and restores them to their previous states.

-How to Run System File Checker SFC Scan using SFC Tool:
+How to Run a System File Checker (SFC) Scan Using the SFC Tool:

 Here comes the fun part.
-In order to run SFC, just follow the instructions properly as mentioned below.
+In order to run SFC, simply follow the instructions provided below.

-Go the elevated Command Prompt by right clicking on the start menu icon.
-Select the Command Prompt (Admin) from the list.
-You can also navigate to command prompt by using the shortcut keys Win + X and then, select it.
+Access the elevated Command Prompt by right-clicking on the start menu icon.
+Select Command Prompt (Admin) from the list.
+Alternatively, you can navigate to the Command Prompt by using the shortcut keys Win + X and selecting it.

-After running the Command prompt, type the following command mentioned below in order to run SFC scan.
-Make sure that you don’t abort this process and wait for it to complete.
-The resulted will be shown after the scan is completed.
+After running the Command Prompt, type the following command mentioned below in order to run an SFC scan.
+Ensure that you do not abort this process and wait for it to be completed.
+The results will be displayed once the scan has finished.

-Hit Enter on the keyboard after typing.
-It would start scanning for corrupted or missing files on your PC.
+Press Enter on the keyboard after typing.
+This will initiate a scan for corrupted or missing files on your PC.

-This command is beneficial for those who have some issues related to file corruption of their PC.
-It scans all of the protected system files and replaces the corrupted files with a cached copy located in a compressed folder C:\Windows\System32\dllcache.
-You can navigate to this folder using the above mentioned hierarchy.
+This command is beneficial for those who have some issues related to file corruption on their PCs.
+It scans all the protected system files and replaces the corrupted files with a cached copy located in a compressed folder, C:\Windows\System32\dllcache.
+You can navigate to this folder using the aforementioned hierarchy.

-Navigate to Command Prompt and type the following line of code followed by Enter Key on the Keyboard.
+Navigate to the Command Prompt and type the following line of code, followed by pressing the Enter key on the keyboard.

 findstr /c:”[SR]” %windir%\Logs\CBS\CBS.log >”%userprofile%\Desktop\sfcdetails.txt